Renewed shelling threatens key Ukrainian nuclear plant - KESQ

 Associated Press

-Rafael Mariano Grossi, the director general of the International Atomic Energy Agency, said two explosions — one Saturday evening and another Sunday morning — near the Zaporizhzhia plant abruptly ended a period of relative calm around the nuclear facility that has been the site of fighting between Russian and Ukrainian forces since Russia invaded on Feb.
+Rafael Mariano Grossi, the director general of the International Atomic Energy Agency, said multiple explosions near the plant — on Saturday evening and again on Sunday morning — abruptly ended a period of relative calm around the nuclear facility that has been the site of fighting between Russian and Ukrainian forces since Russia invaded on Feb.
 24.

-Fears of a nuclear catastrophe have been at the forefront since Russian troops occupied the plant during the early days of the war.
-Continued fighting has raised the specter of a disaster.
+The fighting has raised the specter of a nuclear catastrophe ever since Russian troops occupied the plant during the early days of the war.

-Several buildings, systems and equipment at the power plant — none of them critical for the plant’s nuclear safety — were damaged in the shelling, the IAEA said, citing the plant’s management.
+Several buildings, systems and equipment at the power plant — none critical for the plant’s nuclear safety — were damaged, the IAEA said, citing plant management.

-Still, Grossi said reports of the shelling were “extremely disturbing.”
-He added: “Whoever is behind this, it must stop immediately.

 Ukraine’s state nuclear power operator said Russian forces were behind the shelling of the Zaporizhzhia plant.
-Energoatom said in a Telegram post Sunday that the targeted and damaged equipment in the facility is consistent with Kremlin’s strategy “to damage or destroy as much of Ukraine’s energy infrastructure as possible as” winter sets in.
+Energoatom said Sunday that the targeted equipment there was consistent with the Kremlin’s intent “to damage or destroy as much of Ukraine’s energy infrastructure as possible” as winter sets in.

-The most recent strikes damaged the system that would enable the plant’s power units 5 and 6 to start producing electricity again for Ukraine, the power operator said.
-It listed chemical desalinated water storage tanks and steam generator purge system as being damaged in the shelling Sunday, although the full extent of the damage is still being assessed.
+The weekend strikes damaged the system that would enable power units 5 and 6 to start producing electricity again for Ukraine, the power operator said.
+It listed chemical desalinated water storage tanks and a steam generator purge system as being damaged Sunday, although the full extent of the damage was still being assessed.

-The State Nuclear Regulatory Inspectorate of Ukraine decided to bring the two units to a minimally controlled power level to obtain steam, which is critical in winter for ensuring the safety of power units, the plant’s staff, the local population and the environment, Energoatom said.
+The State Nuclear Regulatory Inspectorate of Ukraine decided to bring the two units to a minimally controlled power level to obtain steam, which is critical in winter for ensuring the safety of the plant and surrounding areas, Energoatom said.

-Russian Defense Ministry spokesman Igor Konashenkov, however, blamed Ukrainian forces, claiming they shelled the power plant twice Sunday.
-He also said two shells hit near the power lines supplying the plant with electricity.
+Moscow, however, blamed Ukrainian forces.
+Russian Defense Ministry spokesman Igor Konashenkov accused the Ukrainians of shelling the power plant twice on Sunday.
+He also said two shells hit near power lines supplying the plant with electricity.

-The situation in the southern Kherson region “remains difficult,” the report said, citing the general staff of Ukraine’s armed forces.
-Russian forces fired tank shells, rockets and other artillery on the city of Kherson, which was recently liberated from Ukrainian forces, and the settlements of Chervyn Mayak, Kachkarivka, Tokarivka, Chornobayivka and Antonivka.
+The situation in the southern Kherson region “remains difficult,” the president’s office said, citing Ukraine’s armed forces.
+Russian forces fired tank shells, rockets and other artillery on the city of Kherson and several nearby settlements that were recently liberated by Ukrainian forces.

-Shelling late Saturday struck an oil depot in Kherson, igniting a huge fire that sent black billowing smoke into the air.
-Russian troops also shelled people lining up to get bread in the Kherson regional town of Bilozerka, wounding five, the report said.
+Shelling late Saturday struck an oil depot in Kherson, igniting a huge fire that sent billowing smoke into the air.
+Russian troops also shelled people lining up to get bread in Bilozerka, a town in the Kherson region, wounding five, the report said.

-In the city of Kherson — which still has little power, heat or water — more than 80 tons of humanitarian aid have been sent so far, said local administrator Yaroslav Yanushevych, including a UNICEF shipment of 1,500 winter outfits for children, two 35-40-kilowatt generators and drinking water.
+In the city of Kherson — which still has little power, heat or water — more than 80 tons of humanitarian aid have been sent, said local administrator Yaroslav Yanushevych, including a UNICEF shipment of 1,500 winter outfits for children, two 35-40-kilowatt generators and drinking water.

-Also on Sunday, a funeral was held in eastern Poland for the second of the two men killed in a missile explosion Tuesday.
-The other man was buried on Saturday.
-Poland and the head of NATO have both said the missile strike appeared to be unintentional and was probably launched by Ukraine as it tried to shoot down Russia missiles or drones.
+Also on Sunday, a funeral was held in eastern Poland for the second of two men killed in a missile explosion Tuesday.
+The other man was buried Saturday.
+Poland and the head of NATO have both said the missile strike appeared to be unintentional, and was probably launched by Ukraine as it tried to shoot down Russia missiles or drones.

 Kirsten Grieshaber in Berlin contributed.